 There are many revolving loan funds for small business financing administered by local governments and development groups.
 Usually funding is

 provided by the Department of Housing and Urban Development through the State of Oregon or by the federal Economic Development Administration.
 For more information, contact the U.S. Economic Development Administration at 503-326-3078.

 Loan and Loan Guarantee Programs

-The U.S. Small Business Administration (SBA) is a federal agency created by Congress to help small businesses.
-The SBA offers small firms financial assistance through guaranteed loan programs.
+The U.S. Small Business Administration offers small firms financial help through guaranteed loan programs.
 For information on loan programs, contact the U.S. Small Business Administration.